livewires/python-polygon-painter/02-turtle.md

 height = size[1]
 ```

-You can also use the same function to set the screen size to what ever you would like.
+You can also use the same function to set the screen size to whatever you would like.

 ```
 t.screensize(100, 200)
 ```

-This will make the screen a rectangle 100 wide by 200 tall.
+This will make the screen a rectangle 100 pixels wide by 200 pixels tall.

 ### Other screen functions